msuhanov/regf/Windows registry file format specification.md

 0|4|Key node offset|In bytes, relative from the start of the hive bins data 4|4|Name hint|The first 4 ASCII characters of a key name string (used to speed up lookups)

 If a key name string is less than 4 characters in length, it is stored in the beginning of the *Name hint* field (hereinafter, *the beginning of the field* means *the byte at the lowest address or the first few bytes at lower addresses in the field*), unused bytes of this field are set to null.
-UTF-16LE characters are converted to ASCII, if possible (if it isn't, the first byte of the *Name hint* field is null).
+UTF-16LE characters are converted to ASCII (possibly an extended ASCII string), if possible (if it isn't, the first byte of the *Name hint* field is null).

+Hereinafter, an extended ASCII string means a string made from UTF-16LE characters with codes less than 256 by removing the null byte.

 All list elements are required to be sorted (as described above).